Icenium/icenium-cli/docs/man_pages/publishing/appmanager-livesync.md

 * `--mandatory` - If set, the app users will have to install the required update first in order to continue utilizing the app.
 Use this option to provide critical bug fixes to your published app.

 ### Attributes
-`<Platforms>` is one or more target platforms, separated by a space, for which you want to create a Telerik AppManager LiveSync update.
+`<Platforms>` is one or more target platforms, separated by a space, for which you want to create a AppManager LiveSync update.
 You can set the following target platforms.
 * `android` - Publishes an update for your Android application.
 * `ios` - Publishes an update for your iOS application.
 * `wp8` - Publishes an update for your Windows Phone application.